CSCfi/csc-user-guide/docs/data/sensitive-data/mk-desktop.md

  * **Select your CSC project.**
  * **Choose the operating system.** Currently the only possible operating system is Linux CentOS 7 but in the future, there will be other options too.
  * **Assign a name for your virtual Desktop.** It is good practice to assign a descriptive name for a Desktop so that all project members can easily identify it later on.
- * Choose one of the **virtual Desktop pre-built options** (Light, Small, Medium or Heavy computing), based on your computing and memory needs.
+ * Choose one of the **virtual Desktop pre-built options** (Small, Medium or Heavy computing), based on your computing and memory needs.
 The default disk (or storage) space for all Desktops is 80 GB.
 You can extend your Desktop disk space by selecting option: *add an external disk*.
 You can add up to 200 GB.

 !!!
 Note
     You can't extend the disk space after you have launched the virtual Desktop.
 Additional disk space later on can be requested writing at servicedesk@csc.fi (subject: Sensitive data);